 - a.
 Complete a minimum of 60 transferable semester units; - b.
-Have a cumulative GPA of 2.70 or higher; - c.
+Have a cumulative GPA of 2.70 or better; - c.
 Complete all courses listed in Preparation for the Major sections for the liberal studies major; - d.
-Complete with a grade of C or higher: a certified Area Al Oral Communication course; a certified Area A3 Intermediate Composition and Critical Thinking course; Exercise and Nutritional Sciences 241A and 241B; and Mathematics 210 and 211.
+Complete with a grade of C (2.0) or better: a certified Area Al Oral Communication course; a certified Area A3 Intermediate Composition and Critical Thinking course; Exercise and Nutritional Sciences 241A and 241B; and Mathematics 210 and 211.
 These courses cannot be taken for credit/no credit (Cr/NC); - e.
-Earn a passing score on the SDSÙ Liberal Studies Mathematics Proficiency Assessment; - f.
+Earn a passing score on the SDSU Liberal Studies Mathematics Proficiency Assessment; - f.
 Declare the liberal studies major by following the procedures explained on the website.